brw/Codam/README.md

 ## Libft <img align="right" src="https://badge42.vercel.app/api/v2/claekcqmw00110fmjh5mbj39o/project/2820078">

-Reimplementations of a bunch of C standard library functions.
+Reimplementations of a bunch of C standard library functions and some additional utility functons.
 These functions will be used throughout the rest of the curriculum.

 ## ft_printf <img align="right" src="https://badge42.vercel.app/api/v2/claekcqmw00110fmjh5mbj39o/project/2866598">